 Except last time.
 Jasper is now six years old, beginning first grade.
 The doctor’s assistant asks, Does he know the alphabet?
 Yes – yes!!
 And instead of Lea Symbols, letters appear on the screen across the dimly lit room.
 Holding my breath, Jasper reads off the letters.
 Still imperfect, but this time he is able to identify almost all of them.
 Instead of only one or two correct, he misses two or three.
 It was by far the best he has ever performed on a distance acuity test.

 The thing is, pictures will be different every time.
 Not all houses have a triangle on top.
 In our town, Seattle, all the new housing construction is large and boxy, no quaint triangles.
 You would be hard pressed to even identify the garage.
 A house might look different each time.
 A picture of a dog will look different each time, it could be a photograph of a dog or an illustration of a dog or a painting of a dog.
 It is a different dog each time.
-While there is some variability depending on the font, the letter A looks like the letter all the time.
-Letter A is reliable, along with all the rest of the alphabet.
+While there will be some variability depending on the font, the word dog looks the same each time.
+Dog is a short word that starts with a tall letter and ends with a letter g that dangles down.
+Letters are reliable.
 More reliable, more recognizable, and less visual brain energy required to figure it all out.

 “For children with CVI, words can be more stable than pictures.”
 Her words came back to me instantly.
 Still stunned, I jotted the sentence down as the doctor arrived to finish the exam.
 Comparing Jasper’s struggle with abstract pictures versus plain old letters, forces a kind of acceptance.
 As the parent of a child who has CVI, you see that struggle every day.
 Reading those letters feels less like a struggle and more like an accomplishment, and we will take that and run with it.